In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 That's exactly what Stanton built this for.

-30 Years of Real Gigs.
+30 Years Of Real Gigs.
+Distilled Into One System.

 Stanton Moore has played everything.

+Festivals.
+Clubs.
+Sessions.
 Parades.
 Funerals.
 Weddings.
 Studios.

 Stages you've heard of and stages you haven't.